-Stack parameters are not applicable for EUEMERGEN.
+Stack/Vent Restrictions are not applicable for EUEMERGEN.

-The facility appears to comply with 40 CFR Part 63, Subpart ZZZZ requirements for EUEMERGEN.
+The facility appears to comply with 40 CFR Part 63 Subpart ZZZZ requirements for EUEMERGEN.

 EUFIREPUMP: A 139 kW (187 HP) existing diesel-fired emergency fire pump used to power the emergency fire water pump.
-The diesel engine is uncontrolled and is subject to 40 CFR Part 63, Subpart ZZZZ.
+The diesel engine is uncontrolled and is subject to 40 CFR Part 63 Subpart ZZZZ.

-Emission limits are not applicable for EUFIREPUMP.
+Emission Limits are not applicable for EUFIREPUMP.

-Material limits are not applicable for EUFIREPUMP.
+Material Limits are not applicable for EUFIREPUMP.

-According to Mr. Guenthardt, EUFIREPUMP is operated about 30 minutes per month to test the engine, which has just recently changed from 30 minutes per week.
+According to Mr. Swiatlowski, EUFIREPUMP is operated about 30 minutes per month to test the engine.
 Based on the records reviewed, the usage is well below the permit limit of 100 hours per 12-month rolling time period.

 TES completes a monthly preventative maintenance plan for EUFIREPUMP that inspects the coolant levels, battery fluid levels and electrolyte levels, air filter (and changes it if needed), and all the hoses and belts.
-The most recent oil change was completed December 27, 2016.
+The most recent oil change was completed November 19, 2018.
 The facility does not utilize the oil analysis program at this time.

 The monthly usage for EUFIREPUMP is stored in the control room.
-Based on the records from January 2016 to December 2016, EUFIREPUMP operated a total of 16.9 hours, operating between 0.5 hours to 2.7 hours per month.
+Based on the records from April 1, 2018 through March 31, 2019, EUFIREPUMP operated a total of 5.5 hours.
 The maintenance records are attached to this report.

-At the time of the inspection EUFIREPUMP was equipped with a non-resettable hours meter and had operated for a total of 579 hours since it was installed.
+At the time of the inspection EUFIREPUMP was equipped with a non-resettable hours meter and had operated for a total of 594.2 hours since it was installed.